7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Seized Compressor

-The compressor is an expensive reason for a car to shut OFF the engine when AC is turned ON.
-The seized AC compressor causes the car to stall.
+The compressor is an expensive reason for a car to die off the engine when A/C is turned ON.
+The compressor is running to compress the cooling gas by increasing its pressure and temperature.
+The seized A/C compressor causes the car to stop.

-The compressor squeezes the refrigerant under high pressure and uses the power of almost 5 to 10 horsepower.
-It is enough amount of energy to drop down the RPM.
+The compressor might squeeze the refrigerant under high pressure and uses a power of almost 5 to 10 horsepower.
+It is enough amount of energy to drop down the Rev/min.

-Sometimes, your compressor may be seized due to a jammed bearing, which takes too much effort to rotate against the belt causing surges, and finally, the car shuts off.
+Sometimes, your compressor has a problem due to a jammed bearing, which takes too much effort to rotate against the belt causing surges, and finally, the car dies off.
 You have no option other than to replace the compressor.

 Related Post: 7 Basic Parts of Car AC System (With Pics) & Their Functions